-If you live outside of our home visit casting session areas of Greater London or Edinburgh, or are unable to call into one of our casting venues or our workshop in Battersea, but would still love to capture the early days of your little one’s life, you don’t need to worry: one of our baby casting kits is ideal for you to use in the comfort of your own home.
+If you live outside one of our home visit catchment areas or are unable to call into one of our casting venues or our workshop in Clapham, but would still love to capture the early days of your little one’s life, you don’t need to worry: one of our baby casting kits is ideal for you to use in the comfort of your own home.

 It may sound scary, and you may worry that you won’t get as good a finish for your baby foot cast or baby hand cast as you would if we were to take the cast for you, but it isn’t actually as daunting as it sounds: once you’ve taken the cast, it’s sent back to us to allow us to perform our baby casting magic!